 With proper diagnosis and treatment, Cushing Syndrome can be managed effectively to improve quality of life.

-It’s important to understand and recognize the signs and symptoms early on so you can get the right help before things become too complicated or unmanageable.
+Understanding and recognizing the signs and symptoms early on is important so you can get the right help before things become too complicated or unmanageable.
 If you think you may have Cushing Syndrome, don’t hesitate to reach out for support and ask your doctor about what options might work best for you.